W0805487/ComfyPillow1/ComfyPillow/README.txt

 create new folder named pillow in the view file then created new file index.cshtml in Pillow folder.
 Replace the contents of the Views/Pillow/Index.cshtml Razor view file with the given coding in tutorial.

+Date: 2023-02-16    continue....

+After that, I change the views and layout pages.
+Open the View/Shared/_Layout.cshtml file and make changes in this file.
+After that, Run the project on the IIS server to check the output.
+Everything is good...

+Create variation in Views/Pillow/Index.cshtml file and write code that is given in tutorial. completed part 3 of tutorial.